IOT-DSA/sdk-dslink-ts/README.md

 <a href='https://coveralls.io/github/IOT-DSA/sdk-dslink-ts'><img src='https://coveralls.io/repos/github/IOT-DSA/sdk-dslink-ts/badge.svg?branch=master&service=github&cache=0' title="coveralls"/></a>

-JavaScript SDK for the DSA protocol.
+JavaScript / Typescript SDK for the DSA protocol.

+Version 2.0 of this sdk is re-written with typescript and is **NOT** backward compatible with the DSA javascript sdk 1.x.

 ## Install

-`npm install dslink --save` or `yarn add dslink`
+`npm install dslink --save`
+or
+`yarn add dslink`

 ## Example